twe4ked/rspec-api-docs/README.md

 ## TODO

-- Allow providing example data to fields/params to handle values that change
+- Allow providing example data to params to handle values that change

 ## Contributing